-11 Explore mode
+12 Explore mode

 NetHack is an intricate and difficult game.
 Novices might falter in fear, aware of their ignorance of the means to survive.
 Well, fear not.
-Your dungeon may come equipped with an "explore" or "discovery" mode that enables you to keep old save files and cheat death, at the paltry cost of not getting on the high score list.
+Your dungeon comes equipped with an "explore" or "discovery" mode that enables you to keep old save files and cheat death, at the paltry cost of not getting on the high score list.

 There are two ways of enabling explore mode.
-One is to start the game with the -X switch.
-The other is to issue the 'X' command while already playing the game.
+One is to start the game with the -X command-line switch or with the playmode:explore option.
+The other is to issue the '#exploremode' extended command while already playing the game.
+Starting a new game in explore mode provides your character with a wand of wishing in initial inventory; switching during play does not.
 The other benefits of explore mode are left for the trepid reader to discover.